isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 Description
 -----------
 This query compares two gene expression builds.
-The first, from the TCGA, used the RSEM quantification method with the hg19 reference.
+The first, from the TCGA, is quantified using the RSEM method, on the hg19 reference.
 The second is the new GDC data, quantified with the HTSeq method on the hg38 reference.
 Rather than look at one gene at a time, it's easy (and fast!) to look across all genes simultaneously.
-The following query includes gene reference tables and computes both Pearson and Spearman's correlation for each gene.
-After saving the results in a new table, we calculates deciles across all of the correlation coefficients and output a short summary table.
+The following query includes gene reference tables and computes both Pearson and Spearman's correlations for each gene.
+After saving the results in a new table, we calculate deciles across all of the correlation coefficients and output a short summary table.
 We find that about 80% of the correlation coefficients are > 0.84, and the median is 0.93.
 The query took a grand total of 28.9s, and processed 34GB of data.
 As an example,